playtron-os/plugin-local/README.md

 SSH into your device and create the folder for the plugin and the installed games.

 ```
+// You can find the device's IP in the Wi-Fi settings of your device
 export DEVICE_IP=192.168.x.x
 ssh playtron@$DEVICE_IP
 mkdir -p ~/.local/share/playtron/plugins/local